-The idea for the Magnoclean product came from the need to clean the glasses in their corners.
+The idea for the Magnoclean product arose from the need to clean the corners of their glasses.

-After a number of ideas came up, the children chose a product which consists of two magnets with a cleaning cloth on one side and a ring on the other allowing for a comfortable grip.
+After a number of ideas came up, the children chose a product that has two magnets with a cleaning cloth on one side and a ring on the other, allowing for a comfortable grip.

-The teachers participated in a practical workshop for creative thinking and coming up with project ideas.
+The teachers attended a practical workshop for creative thinking and coming up with some project ideas.

-After the teachers were exposed to different techniques in creative thinking, they were divided into groups, each of which raised ideas for projects.
-Here are some of them:
+After the teachers were exposed to different techniques in creative thinking, they were divided into groups, each of which raised ideas for projects, such as the following ones:

 - Alerting of a mobile phone if it is being used before crossing a crosswalk.